brotatotes/bht-automation/bht gen 3/Matthew/Chapter 15/Matthew 15 25 bht.md

 # Matthew 15:25 Commentary Help Text

 ## BHT:
-The Canaanite woman approached Jesus in the house, seeking his help with great reverence.
-Her faith was evident as she worshiped him and made her plea.
-She believed in the kindness of the Messiah and held on firmly to her hope, not allowing discouragement to deter her.
-She acknowledged Jesus as Lord, recognizing his sovereignty and power.
-Her persistent and fervent prayers reflected her deep love and sympathy for her daughter, making the case her own.
-She pushed through all obstacles, growing in faith and importunity.
+The Canaanite woman came into the house where Jesus was and worshiped Him, pleading for His help.
+Her faith was evident as she firmly believed that her only source of help was Christ Himself.
+She held on to her previous sentiment of faith, refusing to let anything shake her hope.
+Her unwavering determination and humble worship demonstrated her acknowledgment of Jesus as Lord, recognizing His sovereignty and power to assist her in her time of need.

 ## Choicest Commentary Quotes:
 ### Henry Alford: